 Published:

-A pulse generator is an electronic instrument or circuit designed to produce repetitive voltage or current pulses.
-It is distinct from a function generator, which typically produces a variety of standard waveforms (such as sine, square, and triangle waves), and a signal generator, which is specialized for creating high-fidelity, high-frequency signals, often with complex modulation capabilities.
+A pulse generator is an electronic instrument designed to output rectangular voltage or current pulses.
+It differs from a function generator, which produces standard waveforms like sine and triangle waves, and from a signal generator, which is typically used for high-frequency RF modulation.

 -